 The main street

-MARQUÉS DE CAMPO
+LA CALLE MARQUÉS DE CAMPO

 Marqués de Campo Street is the neuralgic and commercial centre of the city.

 This street concentrates a many of the city’s major banks, shops, cafes and restaurants.
-The street is closed to traffic on weekends to allow citizens and tourists to freely stroll this avenue, under the banana trees located on both sides which lend it a special charm.
+The street is closed to traffic to allow citizens and tourists to freely stroll this avenue, under the banana trees located on both sides which lend it a special charm.

 ETYMOLOGY.
 It owes its name to D. José Campo, important character of the S. XIX that made great improvements in the city.

-EVENTS AND PARTIES.
+EVENTS AND FIESTAS

-This street is also popularly known, because of its host of the majority of the main events of the Festivals which are celebrated in Dénia: the famous “entrà” of "Els Bous a la Mar de Dénia"- declared Fiesta of national tourist interest -, "Les Carrosses de Dénia"- declared Fiesta of provincial tourist interest -, celebrated during their main Festival of Dénia: “Festa Major”) as well as the colourful gala parades of the "Christians and Moors" - declared Fiesta of tourist interest of the Comunidad Valenciana-, the old toy fair, etc.
+This street is also popularly known, because of its host of the majority of the main events of the Festivals which are celebrated in Dénia: the famous “entrà” of "Els Bous a la Mar de Dénia"- declared Fiesta of national tourist interest -, "Les Carrosses de Dénia"- declared Fiesta of provincial tourist interest -, celebrated during their main Festival of Dénia: “Festa Major”) as well as the colourful gala parades of the "Christians and Moors" - declared Fiesta of tourist interest of the Comunidad Valenciana-, etc.

 HISTORICAL INTEREST